hdlugas/ekg_tda_arrhythmia_detection/README.md

 * get_ml_input_all.py: creates dataframe with each row corresponding to an ECG signal and with column representing predictor variables for use in statistical models

-### models: this directory contains a script for each type of statistical model used in each of the three binary classifications
+### models: contains a script for each type of statistical model used in each of the three binary classification tasks

 ### figures: contains scripts used to produce all figures and tables in manuscript